mlresearch/v134/_posts/2021-07-21-kuzborskij21a.md

 ---
-title: **Paper retracted by author request (see pdf for retraction notice from the authors)** Nonparametric Regression with Shallow Overparameterized Neural Networks Trained by GD with Early Stopping
+title: ⚠️Paper retracted by author request (see pdf for retraction notice)⚠️  Nonparametric Regression with Shallow Overparameterized Neural Networks Trained by GD with Early Stopping
 abstract: We explore the ability of overparameterized shallow neural networks to learn Lipschitz regression functions with and without label noise when trained by Gradient